MALGRE-TOUT-TECH-TEAM/b2b-platform/README.md

 # Policies

 <p>The main branch in this repository is <strong>PROTECTED</strong>.
-You can only merge by making a new branch and then issuing a pull requests.
+You can only merge by making a new branch and then issuing a pull request.
 Pull requests has to be approved by two other code contributors.</p>
 <p>Branches should have the following naming convention:</p>
 <pre>name_of_functionality-name_of_branch_creator</pre>